March 12, 2026 (1mo ago)

 Why does this matter?
 Because the alternative is correlating timestamps across log files.
 Anyone who's tried that at 2am during an outage knows it doesn't work.

-A 2024 survey by Chronosphere found that 54% of engineering teams cite "too many tools and data sources" as their top observability challenge (Chronosphere, 2024).
+According to Chronosphere, 54% of engineering teams cite "too many tools and data sources" as their top observability challenge.
 Setting up OpenTelemetry from scratch is a textbook example of that problem.

 Here's the minimum architecture you'd need for a self-hosted tracing pipeline: